wavemotion-dave/A7800DS/README.md

 7800 ProSystem, this isn't it - try MAME/MESS or A7800.
 But if you're looking to enjoy some classic 7800 console goodness on your DS/DSi then you've come to the right place!

-Known Issues :
+Known Issues and Limitations:
 ----------
 - Lightgun is not supported.
 - Paddles are not supported.
 - Games greater than 1MB (1024K + 128b header) are not supported.
-- Pokey is only supported at 4000h and 450h.
+- Only one Pokey is supported at 4000h, 800h and 450h (no Dual Pokey)
 - XM is not supported (beyond HSC and Pokey)

 --------------------------------------------------------------------------------